Home

 • Helps to form strong teeth and bones

-• Allows muscle tissue to grow and contract properly during physical activities
+• Allows muscle tissue to lengthen and contract properly

 • Helps regulate blood pH, which is essential to your body's ability to properly transport oxygen and carbon dioxide